macgors/Gebalang-Compiler/README.md

 \* Well, more C than C++ actually.

 PS
-The code was never ment to be seen or touched by anyone but me (or even ever retuched by me after complition)) and the vast majorty of things happen in a single file.
+The code was never ment to be seen or touched by anyone but me (or even ever retuched by me after completion) and the vast majorty of things happen in a single file.
 I'm still proud of it.
 I know, I know...